archway-network/archway/x/cwica/spec/README.md

 Interchain Accounts is the Cosmos SDK implementation of the ICS-27 protocol, which enables cross-chain account management built upon IBC.
 Unlike regular accounts, interchain acocunts are contolled programatically by the smart contracts on archway via IBC packets.

+The module has been designed such that a single smart contract can have one account per ibc connection.

 You can find more docs about ICA [here](https://ibc.cosmos.network/main/apps/interchain-accounts/overview) and [here](https://github.com/cosmos/ibc/blob/main/spec/app/ics-027-interchain-accounts/README.md)

 ## How to use in CW contract